blockchain-insights/blockchain-data-subnet-ops/miners/bitcoin-funds-flow/README.md

     Start the Miner
     ```
-    docker compose up -d miner
+    docker compose up -d miner1
     ```

 #### Multiple miners
 It's allowed to run a total of 9 miners on a single memgraph instance.
 You have to first create and register the hotkeys, the procedure is similar to the one for the default miner.

 - **Running Multiple Miners**
-    While creating bittensor wallet hotkeys, keep the following conventio: default1 ... default6
+    While creating bittensor wallet hotkeys, keep the following conventio: default1 ... default9

-    **NOTE**: It is not required to add all 6 miners, you can add less too.
+    **NOTE**: It is not required to add all 9 miners, you can add less too.

     Start the additional miners
     ```
-    docker compose up -d miner1 miner3 ... miner6
+    docker compose up -d miner2 miner3 ... miner9
     ```
     If you want to start them all, you can use the command:
     ```